 The Asian American Studies Collection (AASC) is the result of intensive acquisition for more than forty years.
 It is today one of the most comprehensive and unique Asian American resources in the United States.
 It contains materials on the cultural, political, and socio-economic life of Asian Americans.
 Aside from developing a core collection on the identified Asian American groups, the collection is particularly strong in documenting Asian American social movements.
 The collection also includes materials on Pacific Islanders.
 While historically Asian Americans and Pacific Islanders have been aggregated in demographic data, there is increasing attention paid to the distinct experiences of indigenous Pacific Islander Americans and Asian Americans.
-The AASC also contains the largest Chinese American archival collection in the world.

 This timeline, created by ChangeLab, covers nearly 600 years of history starting with the early Atlantic slave trade in the 15th Century, tracing the rise of modern nation-states, and covering events that have affected people across racial boundaries.